marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 ![image](https://github.com/marco-scatassi/GeoSpatial-analysis/assets/96434607/ac0038ed-1ef5-4782-b39e-787404380b0f)

-In this general framework, the issue of selecting the number and the locations of emergency facilities lies both in the *mitigation* and *response* phase.
-Especially, when the uncertainty is considered.
+In this general framework, the issue of selecting the number and the locations of emergency facilities lies both in the *mitigation* and *response* phases especially, when the uncertainty is considered.
+Indeed, In the context of mitigation, it involves determining the placement of facilities to minimize the detrimental effects of unavoidable emergencies (where should we place the facilities?).
+On the other hand, the *response* phase regards every course of actions undertaken after the occurrence of an emergency (which demanding point is associate to which serving point?).

 ## Deterministic Formulation